Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: System Model, Channel Estimation, and RIS Phase Shift Control

 \subsection{RIS Phase Shift Control and Optimization}

 Channel estimation is a critical aspect in Cell-Free Massive MIMO.
 As discussed in previous text, in many scenarios, non-orthogonal pilots have to be used.
-This causes pilot contamination, which may reduce the system performance significantly.
+This causes pilot contamination, which may significantly reduce the system performance.
 In this section, we design an RIS-assisted phase shift control scheme that is aimed to improve the quality of channel estimation.
-To this end, we introduce the normalized mean square error (NMSE) of the channel estimate of the user~$k$ at the AP~$m$ as follows
+To this end, we introduce the normalized mean square error (NMSE) of the channel estimate of the user~$k$ at the AP~$m$, as follows

 where the last equality is obtained from \eqref{eq:2Order} and \eqref{eq:EstError}.
-We propose to optimize the phase shift matrix $\pmb{\Phi}$ of the RIS so as to minimize the total NMSE obtained from all the users and all the APs as follows
+The NMSE is a suitable metric to evaluate the channel estimation quality and to measure the relative channel estimation error per AP.
+By definition, the NMSE lies in the range $[0, 1]$.
+In particular, the NMSE tends to zero if orthogonal pilot signals are used for every user and the pilot power is sufficiently large.
+In general, however, the NMSE is greater than zero if the $K$ users reuse the pilot signals, i.e., $\tau_p < K$, since $\mathrm{NMSE}_{mk} \rightarrow 1 - \delta_{mk}/(\sum_{k' \in \mathcal{P}_k} \delta_{mk'})$ as $p \rightarrow \infty$.
+We propose to optimize the phase shift matrix $\pmb{\Phi}$ of the RIS so as to minimize the total NMSE obtained from all the users and all the APs, as follows